 Example: Here is an email template with one column:

 <mj-image> Displays a responsive image in your email.
 It is similar to the HTML <img /> tag.
 Please note that if no width is provided, the image will use the parent column width.

 This is just a brief overview of getting familiar with the MJML template.

-If you need any further information about the MJML framework, all you need to do is get in touch with us at Crafted Email.
+If you need any further information about the MJML framework, all you need to do is get in touch with our custom email developer agency.
 We help you design email marketing newsletter templates that leave a mark!
-Our team of experts is well versed in addressing your email marketing needs and wants to deliver email designs that bring about desirable results.
+Our team of experts is well-versed in addressing your email marketing needs and wants to deliver email designs that bring about desirable results.
 Get in touch with us to know more!